-NBA free agency tracker (plus trades): The Rockets might have some tough decisions to make
+NBA free agency tracker (plus trades): Would Russell Westbrook for John Wall make sense?

 It’s difficult to see the fit between LaMelo Ball, who is gaining buzz as the likely top pick in Wednesday’s draft, and the Minnesota Timberwolves, who hold the No. 1 selection.
 Ball and D’Angelo Russell are both creative playmakers and poor defenders who don’t bring much to the table when they move off the ball.
 What’s more, the Timberwolves moved heaven and earth to land Russell at the trade deadline in an effort to appease franchise center Karl-Anthony Towns.
 Drafting the 19-year-old Ball would create positional conflicts with Russell and potentially send mixed messages to the Timberwolves’ two centerpieces about the organization’s desire to win now.

-While Ball isn’t viewed as a can’t-miss prospect like other recent top draft picks, teams like the Bulls, Knicks and Pistons have lottery picks and a need for backcourt playmakers.
+While Ball isn’t viewed as a can’t-miss prospect like other recent top draft picks, teams such as the Bulls, Knicks and Pistons have lottery picks and a need for backcourt playmakers.
 A best-case scenario for Minnesota might involve trading back a few slots and adding a rotation piece to a young and thin roster.
 Of course, the Timberwolves could always draft Ball if they believe he’s the best available player and hope for the best.

 Top free agents